Filter and format extracted data using the Type parameter in a Field object.

 Table

-Required when you define a table method or Invoice method.
+Required when you define a table method.

 Weight